 Sleeve notes by Jon Wright, published here by kind permission of Jon Wright and Vicky Powell (from Esoteric Recordings)

 With a name that means –‘born of the sun-god Ra’, Ramases, or indeed as modern Egyplogists have it Ramesses, is the name that is conventionally used to describe the names of 11 Egyptian pharaohs of the New Kingdom period of the country’s history.
-It’s no surprise therefore, that when Mr Martin Raphael from Sheffield, was visited by one of the great kings himself in a vision, that he took the name of his visitor, renamed his wife, Dorothy Frost, Selket, after the Egyptian Goddess of cures and set out to make music.
+It’s no surprise therefore, that when Mr Barrington Frost from Sheffield, was visited by one of the great kings himself in a vision, that he took the name of his visitor, renamed his wife, Dorothy Frost, Selket, after the Egyptian Goddess of cures and set out to make music.
 Once you’ve met a Pharaoh, I assume you just have to do something extravagant to honour them.
 Like a British Moondog then, Ramases embarked on the practice of strange costume and strange behaviour.
 The music he made, whilst perhaps equally strange to some, bears the hallmarks of serious endeavor and forethought.
 Spaced, conceptual and unashamedly grandiose, and cut with outstanding musicians on board, the two albums that Ramases released are now both cult prog classics, released on the equally cult prog label – Vertigo.
 Having never had an official UK release on CD until now, this is the first release of the record since the original on Vertigo in 1971.

-Martin Raphael was born in the late 1930’s in Sheffield.
+Barrington Frost was born in the late 1930’s in Sheffield.
 After childhood he became a PT instructor with the army moving to Scotland to sell double glazing or central heating (no-one seems to be sure) after his conscription was over.
-One day, parked up in his car, Raphael claimed he was visited by the Egyptian king and told to spread the truth about the universe to the troubled and discordant world out there.
-Raphael agreed, changing his name and his identity to Ramases, (one assumes here that he was calling himself after Ramases the Great and not one of the lesser Ramases).
+One day, parked up in his car, Frost claimed he was visited by the Egyptian king and told to spread the truth about the universe to the troubled and discordant world out there.
+Frost agreed, changing his name and his identity to Ramases, (one assumes here that he was calling himself after Ramases the Great and not one of the lesser Ramases).
 Either way, he then got serious, wearing old Egyptian clothes and scouting, along with his renamed and clearly understanding wife, for a record label willing to help him in his quest.
 All this would be laughable of course if that had been the end of it.

 Incredibly, it was the mighty American label Columbia Records, known outside it’s native land as CBS that saw the potential in Ramases, offering him a contract to record a single.
 Crazy One/Mind’s Eye (CBS 3717) came out in 1968.
 Now ultra-rare, the single changes hands for upwards of £70.
 Those who want the song but not the artifact however, can find it on the Exploding Plastic Inevitable Vol 2 compilation and on Vol 3 of the famous Rubble series on Voiceprint Records.
 The space theme that was to define his artistic direction should have begun here, but someone at CBS misheard the original title, Quasar One and listed it as it now appears.
 The cover depicted the pair of them in Egyptian garb, the bold Ramases, looking for all the world like Imhotep from the recent Mummy films.
 Mind’s Eye was also released on a Mojo compilation, ‘Acid Drops, Spacedust and Flying Saucers’ in August 2001.
 For the first single, the duo called themselves Ramases and Selket.
 After the failure of the single, they were dropped by CBS and signed with a much smaller label to try again.
 Now under the name Ramases and Seleka, a name with no obvious Egyptian connotations, the pair released Love You/Gold is the Ring, on Major Minor Records, (MM 704), again in 1968.
 Less rare than its predecessor, the single will still set you back £20 nowadays.
 The single failed, again to have any impact and for a couple of years, Ramases and Selket/Seleka all but disappeared.